-The chart and map below explore the 2010-2014 ACS 5-year (table S1810) disability estimates by county type (OMB county classifications).
-The ACS asks a set of disability indicator questions to determine disability, if a respondent can answer “yes” to any disability question they are classified as having a disability.
+The chart and map below explore the 2010-2014 American Community Survey (ACS) five-year (Table S1810) disability estimates by county type (using OMB county classifications).
+The ACS asks a set of disability indicator questions to determine disability.
+If a respondent can answer “yes” to any disability question they are classified as having a disability.
 The data below are for all age groups.

 This work is part of the Geography of Disability Project.